VivekCR7/TEST/SQL-Basics-to-advance/README.md

 SELECT 9
 ```

-to check the output write below command
+To check the output write below command.

 ```sql
 > \dt